macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Fix 7: Clear Cache on Mac

 I assumed you are aware of the word Cache.
-A cache is usually meant to speed up the processes, but if the cache files exceed then it gradually decreases the performance of the system.
-There are three types of cache, System Cache, Browser Cache, and User Cache.
-We do not recommend deleting App Cache as it may corrupt the application.
+A cache is usually meant to speed up the processes, but if the cache files exceed, it gradually decreases the system’s performance.
+There are three types of cache: System Cache, Browser Cache, and User Cache.
+We do not recommend deleting the App Cache as it may corrupt the application.

 How to Clear User Cache on Mac